Tariqahs/hotel-management-system/README.md

 finally unzip hms3 folder and you will get the project folder open it in NetBeans in open project icon

-and thats it good luck
+and that's it good luck